PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 `append` consumes the cursor's current SSA value and advances it to the matching typed output port.
 Multi-block instructions advance every participating cursor.
-This keeps the source close to a physical-circuit or QASM listing without weakening the underlying linear representation:
+This keeps the source close to a physical-circuit or QASM listing without weakening the underlying single-use representation:

 ```python
 from pecos.instr import InstrProgram